saeyum/golang/README.md

 ****import fmt
 fmt library is used for  different printing function . so we are starting with our basic programme which is common in all language i.e. hello world(you guys able to find the code here in this repository only ).
+File structure of golang :-
+3 folder we have
+1. src(will store all the code)
+2.pkg(will store all the intermdeiate objects) 3.bin(will store all the binaries after compilation)